idealistxy/CIL-learning-based-on-BEEF/README.md

   ```

   ## notices
-  if you want to run the tiny-imagenet, please unzip our zip document, we did some basic operation which cause dataset different from what you can get from the webside.
+  If you want to run the tiny-imagenet, please unzip our zip document, we did some basic operation which cause dataset different from what you can get from the webside.

-  if you want to modify the Hyperparameters, you can check the setting in ICLR23-BEEF-master\configs\beef\*.json file
+  If you want to modify the Hyperparameters, you can check the setting in ICLR23-BEEF-master\configs\beef\*.json file